fernando-playplay/advent-of-code-2021/README.md

 # TDD

-I'll try to solve this year's advent of code with a TDD approach using PHP :raised_hands:
+I'll try to solve this year's advent of code trying a TDD approach just for fun using PHP :raised_hands: